-- Speak clearly and convincingly. - Use short sentences that contain one thought.
-Do NOT run together sentences. - Put them most important reason first. - Use comparative terms.
-Example: more, 'better, less expensive, or some words ending in er. - Be specific.
-For example, instead of saying, This shirt is better than, say This shirt is of better quality because it will last longer due to its durability. - Be complete but not repetitious. - Don't skip around.
+- Speak clearly and convincingly.

+- Use short sentences that contain one thought.
+Do NOT "run together" sentences.

+- Put them most important reason first.

+- Use comparative terms.
+Example: "more," 'better," "less expensive," or some words ending in "er." - Be specific.
+For example, instead of saying, "This shirt is better than...," say "This shirt is of better quality because it will last longer due to its durability." - Be complete but not repetitious. - Don't skip around.
 Follow a logical order.
 For example, on shirts-start at the collar, then move on to the shoulder seams, down to the sleeves, buttons, and hem.
-This is starting at the top of the shirt and moving downward. - After giving reasons for your placement, admit the advantages of the lesser desired garment.
-Use words such as: I grant, I admit, I acknowledge, I recognize, concede, and on the other hand. - The term today' is often used in livestock judging.
-It is not appropriate for clothing.
-Animals may change from day to day, but clothing items don't.
+This is starting at the top of the shirt and moving downward. - After giving reasons for your placement, admit the advantages of the "lesser desired" garment.
+Use words such as: "I grant," "I admit," "I acknowledge," "I recognize," "I concede," and "on the other hand."